batus3010/SpaceInvader/README.md

 - Use the arrow keys to move the spaceship left and right.
 - Press the spacebar to shoot at the incoming aliens.
-- Destroy all aliens to advance to the next level.
-- Avoid getting hit by enemy fire or letting the aliens reach the bottom of the screen.

 ## Contributing